Scalable Dirichlet Process Mixture Models with Unknown Concentration and Adaptive Covariance for High-Dimensional Clustering Applied to Leukemia Transcriptomics: Results

 \section{Results}

 The proposed DPMM integrates a hierarchical approach in terms of varying the DP concentration parameter $\alpha$ in a collapsed VI method.
 The variational Gamma hyper-parameter $w_1$ depends on the number of non-zero clusters $t$ present in $\textbf{Z}$ \eqref{Eq:9a}, instead of total variational clusters $K$.
 For a Mean field VI \citep{blei2006variational}, the distribution of $\textbf{Z}$ depends on $\alpha$ via the mixing proportions $\{\pi_k\}$'s, which can be non-zero for empty clusters (smaller proportions for unlikely clusters).
 Owing to the hierarchical dependency between $\alpha$ and $\{\pi_k\}$'s, the variational update of $\alpha$ thus considers all the plausible clusters based on non-zero $\{\pi_k\}$'s (which is often equal to $K$), rather than only the non-zero clusters $t$.
 This leads to an inconsistency between the number of clusters estimated between $\alpha$ and $Z$ (details in Supplementary material).
 However, for a collapsed VI, the distribution of $\textbf{Z}$ directly depends on $\alpha$ \eqref{Eq:1}.
-And with the theoretical approximations (\ref{sec:2.3.3}), our approach is able to maintain consistent estimates of cluster number through the variational updates of $\alpha$ hyper-parameters \eqref{Eq:9a}, \eqref{Eq:9b}.\\
+And with the theoretical approximations (\ref{sec:2.4.3}), our approach is able to maintain consistent estimates of $K$ through the variational updates of $\alpha$ hyper-parameters \eqref{Eq:9a}, \eqref{Eq:9b}.\\ The cluster estimates also depend on the structure as well as prior choice of $G_0$ variance \citep{hejblum2019sequential}.
+A common covariance structure (models $M_3, M_4$ and $M_5$ from Table \ref{table:sigmaprior}) can prove inadequate to recover clusters with heterogeneous covariances \citep{biernacki2002assessing}.
+Alternatively, a cluster-specific covariance structure (models $M_6, M_7$ and $M_8$) is favoured, which integrates within-cluster variance in the model and complements the effect of $\alpha$ (Fig: \ref{fig:1}).
+For cluster-specific covariance structure, an Inverse-Wishart prior often incorporates rigidity in the model ($M_6$) \citep{tokuda2025visualizing}.
+We introduced independence between variance and covariance terms by assigning element-wise prior distributions (models $M_7$ and $M_8$) and applied conjugate $\Gamma(.)$ distributions for the diagonal elements.
+For the off-diagonal elements, we considered Gaussian distributions with arbitrarily small fixed variance (model $M_8$) and $0$-centered Laplace distribution (model $M_7$).\\